DeFiCh/defichain.com/content/dfi-token.en.md

           title: Developers
           description: The DeFi Foundation gives grants to developers building functionality and dApps on the DeFi Blockchain.
       cta: For further information, contact us at [partners@defichain.io](mailto:partners@defichain.io).
+    insiders:
+      headline: Join the DeFiChain Insiders Community.
+      subhead: The DeFi Blockchain movement is looking for those with the passion and reach to spread the movement — register below.
+      form:
+        name:
+          label: Name
+          placeholder: Full Name
+        email:
+          label: Email
+          placeholder: name@example.com
+        reach:
+          label: Reach
+          placeholder: Your level of reach in general
+        comment:
+          label: How will you contribute?
+          placeholder: Are you an influencer, YouTuber or blogger?
+What can you do for the movement, and what can the movement do for you?
+Tell us more.
+        button:
+          label: Let me in
+      benefits:
+        description: Enjoy these exclusive perks when you become an Insider.
+        benefits_list:
+          - label: Access to our Insider-only Telegram group
+            icon: /static/svg/icons/insiders/benefits/telegram.svg
+          - label: Exclusive Insider swag and collectibles
+            icon: /static/svg/icons/insiders/benefits/swag.svg
+          - label: Early access to announcements and products
+            icon: /static/svg/icons/insiders/benefits/early-access.svg
     #subscribe in /
     #closer_look in /
 ---